eclipse-iceoryx/iceoryx/iceoryx_utils/doc/lockfree_queue/lockfree_queue.md

+Remark: This is a preliminary description and will be reworked when the capacity feature is implemented.

 # Lock Free queue

 We explain some details of the lock free queue in order to provide an intuition for the way the lock free queue works.
 This could serve as a basis for a formal proof later if desired.